Ch1ldKing/Notes/智慧MBSE/sysml开发文档.md

 ```

 ```
-It's a framework developed in three parts, question, COT(Chain of Thought), Answer
+It's a framework developed in three parts: question, COT(Chain of Thought) and Answer.